Hive Intelligence vs Codex

 Does Hive replace Codex for token and chart data?

-For token metadata, OHLCV, and on-chain trade data, Hive can serve those queries via its Codex upstream — same data, exposed through Hive's managed MCP and unified schema.
-The reason to keep Codex separately is if you need their pay-per-request x402 model, Docs MCP, or hyper-optimized GraphQL surface for a charting frontend.
+For token metadata, OHLCV, and on-chain trade data, Hive can serve those queries via its Codex upstream — same data, exposed through Hive's managed MCP and execution metadata contract.
+The reason to keep Codex separately is if you need its Docs MCP, launchpad coverage, or specialized GraphQL surface for a charting frontend.
 Most AI-agent teams use Hive because they need security + DeFi + wallet context alongside token data, which Codex does not provide.

 How does pricing compare?

 Not yet — Hive currently uses credit-based pricing with monthly budgets.
 We're evaluating x402/MPP for a future release.
-If your agent's economics depend on pay-per-call settlement (no card, no subscription), Codex is currently the right fit; otherwise Hive's credit model with cross-provider scope is the broader win.
+If your agent's economics depend on pay-per-call settlement, use a provider with a published x402 surface for that specific flow; otherwise Hive's credit model with cross-provider scope is the broader fit.

 What does Codex still do better than Hive?

-Brand recognition (TradingView is the strongest single logo in the category), pay-per-request economics (x402 at $0.001/call), depth on token launchpad coverage (16 launchpads tracked, optimized for memecoin discovery), and a six-page /compare SEO hub that already ranks against Birdeye/Moralis/CoinGecko.
-If your use case is "track newcoins as they launch on Pumpfun/Raydium" Codex is better.
-If your use case is "AI agent that needs prices PLUS security PLUS DeFi PLUS wallet context", Hive is better.
+Brand recognition (TradingView is a strong public logo in the category), depth on token launchpad coverage (16 launchpads tracked for memecoin discovery), a GraphQL surface built for token and chart workflows, and a mature comparison hub against Birdeye, Moralis, and CoinGecko.
+If your use case is "track newcoins as they launch on Pumpfun/Raydium", Codex may fit better.
+If your use case is "AI agent that needs prices plus security, DeFi, and wallet context", Hive may fit better.